Environmental audit: Environmental Audits and International Standards

 Organizations implementing ISO 14001 usually seek to obtain certification by independent Certification Bodies.
 Certification indicates that the documentation, implementation and effectiveness of the EMS conform to the specific requirements of ISO 14001.
-This standard is currently being updated to include elements of including a lifecycle perspective and including top management amongst other changes.
-The draft (DIS) standard ISODIS 14001:2014 is currently the draft standard applicable until the ISO 14001:2015 standard is finalised and published.
+The ISO 14000 family of international standards has been updated to include ISO 14044 Life cycle assessment and top management amongst other changes.

-In 2002, the ISO organization also published ISO 19011, the standard for auditing quality and environmental management systems (ISO 19011:2002), which was used for internal audits and certification audits of EMS until it was updated in 2011.
+In 2002, the ISO organization also published ISO 19011, the international standard for auditing quality and environmental management systems, which is used for internal audits and certification audits of EMS.
 The 2011 version on ISO 19011 restricts its use in first and second part audits, while third part audits (certification audits) are now covered in ISO/IEC 17021.

+ISO provide many examples where Environmental Management Standards are used in support of other public policies.
 A common misconception is that ISO 14001 certification automatically implies legal compliance.
-Certification under ISO 14001 does not directly reflect compliance with any legal requirements, although ISO 14001 demands the organization to evaluate its compliance with legal requirements.
+Certification under ISO 14001 does not directly reflect compliance with any legal requirements or regulations, although ISO 14001 demands the organization to evaluate its compliance with legal requirements.
 If there is no compliance with some legal requirement, ISO 14001 requires that the organization sets specific targets related to the non-compliance(s) and establishes, implements and maintains programmes to achieve compliance.
-Therefore it is possible that, at the time of audit, the organization fulfils the requirements of ISO 14001, yet there are one or more non-compliances with specific requirements, which are identified and which the organization actively works to correct.
+Therefore, it is possible that, at the time of audit, the organization fulfils the requirements of ISO 14001, yet there are one or more non-compliances with specific requirements, which are identified and which the organization actively works to correct.
 Specific guidance on this subject is provided by the European co-operation for Accreditation.